 Praa Sands Beach

-A wonderful destination if you have hoards of kids to entertain, they’ll love the beach which is great for sand castles, the shoreline is great for splashing about in and you won’t have to drag miles from the car park.
-Also it’s a pretty good stop off point just for a coffee where you can sit back and soak up the fun seaside vibe.
+A wonderful destination if you have kids to entertain, they’ll love the beach which is great for sand castles, the shoreline is great for splashing about in and you won’t have to walk miles from the car park.
+Also it’s a pretty good stop off point just for a coffee where you can sit back and soak up the sun.

-Please note: Dogs are welcome on this beach except between Easter Sunday and 30 September (07:00am - 07:00pm) when a seasonal dog ban is in place.
+Please note: Dogs are welcome on this beach except between July 1st and August 31st (10am - 6pm) when a seasonal dog ban is in place (2021).